BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 linkerd-buoyant/linkerd-buoyant
 ```

-After the install, wait for the metrics agent to be ready, then run the post-install operator health checks:
+After the install, wait for the `buoyant-cloud-metrics` agent to be ready, then run the post-install operator health checks:

 ```bash
 kubectl rollout status daemonset/buoyant-cloud-metrics -n linkerd-buoyant linkerd buoyant check
 ```

 #### Step 5: Create the Identity Secret